 My job is to work with you by advising you which interventions are most beneficial to you.
 We do that by discussing the risks and benefits of each therapy.
 Some aspects of an ancestral lifestyle conflict with recommended guidelines.
-As a physician with over 2 decades of experience, I've learned what tends to work and what doesn't, and we can decide together to achieve meaningful goals.
+As a physician with 3 decades of experience, I've learned what tends to work and what doesn't, and we can decide together to achieve meaningful goals.

-I do specialized testing (like the Advanced Lipid testing and CIMT for heart disease) so we can get a better idea of what your risk really is, before I recommend a treatment.
+I do specialized testing (like the Advanced Lipid testing and CAC for heart disease) so we can get a better idea of what your risk really is, before I recommend a treatment.
 I listen to you, so we can try to fit any treatment recommendations into your lifestyle.
 And most importantly, I follow many of the same recommendations I give you, so I know what is involved.

 The goal I have for all my patients is to live a healthy long life, requiring as few medical interventions (including pills) as possible.
 If that is also your goal, then we should talk.